Legolaszstudio/uno-w-extras/backend/README.md

 `key:currentPlayer` - id of the currently choosing user

-`key:cardsInCirculation` - list of cards in circulation (aka waiting to be picked up) in JSON:
+`key:cardsInCirculation` - list of cards in circulation (aka waiting to be put down or already put down) in JSON:
 ```json
 [
     "r9",